A Constant Approximation Algorithm for Scheduling Packets on Line Networks: Abstract

 \section{Abstract}

-In this paper we study the problem of scheduling packets on directed line networks.
-Each node in the network has a local buffer of bounded size $B$, and each edge (or link) can transmit a limited number $c$ of packets in every time unit.
-The input to the problems consists of $n$ - the size of the network, $B$ - the node buffer sizes, $c$ - the links capacities, and a set of source-destination packet requests with a release times.
-A solution for this problem is a schedule that delivers packets to their destination without violating the capacity constraints of the network (buffers or edges).
-Our goal is to design an algorithm that computes a schedule that maximizes the number of packets that arrive to their destination.
+In this paper we improve the approximation ratio for the problem of scheduling packets on line networks with bounded buffers, where the aim is that of maximizing the throughput.
+Each node in the network has a local buffer of bounded size $B$, and each edge (or link) can transmit a limited number, $c$, of packets in every time unit.
+The input to the problem consists of a set of packet requests, each defined by a source node, a destination node, and a release time.
+We denote by $n$ the size of the network.
+A solution for this problem is a schedule that delivers (some of the) packets to their destinations without violating the capacity constraints of the network (buffers or edges).
+Our goal is to design an efficient algorithm that computes a schedule that maximizes the number of packets that arrive to their respective destinations.

-We present a randomized approximation algorithm with constant approximation ratio in expectation for the case where the buffer-size to link-capacity ratio $B/c$ is constant.
-This improves over the $O(\log^* n)$-approximation algorithm of R\"{a}cke-Ros\'{e}n (SPAA 2009).

-The algorithm supports ``soft'' deadlines in the following sense.
-Packets may have deadlines, and the algorithm delivers the accepted packets no later than $\log n$ time units after their respective deadlines.
+We give a randomized approximation algorithm with constant approximation ratio for the case where $B=\Theta(c)$.
+This improves over the previously best result of $O(\log^* n)$~\cite{RR}.
+Our improvement is based on a new combinatorial lemma that we prove, stating, roughly speaking, that if packets are allowed to stay put in buffers only a limited number of time steps, $2d$, where $d$ is the longest source-destination distance of any input packet, then the cardinality of the optimal solution is decreased by only a constant factor.
+This claim was not previously known in the directed integral (i.e., unsplittable, zero-one) case, and may find additional applications for routing and scheduling algorithms.